Magic Memories

 Ten Amazing Classic Films To Watch On VHS

-You may have strongly considered shops that convert vhs to dvd near me.
+You may have strongly considered shops that convert VHS to DVD near me.
 Before you do however, we still can all look back fondly about our favourite film to view on tape.
 Those lovely rectangular plastic boxes you remember rewinding just as much as the fast forward.
 There was a comfortable and warm feeling when watching VHS tapes.
 The tape always remembered where you last stopped watching and you could fast-forward whenever it suited you.
 There was simply never a need to dig deep into your sofa to find a vhs remote control.
 Maybe too you achieved the highest level of all?
 I.e: skipping past all of the adverts when fast-forwarding from the beginning of the film.

 Here then is our top ten list of classic films that here at Supaphoto that we fondly remember watching on VHS.
 Just read on to find out if your favourite movie is on the list!: